-Metabolites are the small molecules that are products of metabolic enzyme catalyzed reactions which occur naturally in cells.
+Metabolites are the small molecules that are products of metabolic enzyme-catalyzed reactions which occur naturally in cells.
 The FDA has compiled a summary of six major factors that are considered when determining if a molecule is a metabolite.
-There are two kinds of metabolites, primary and secondary; primary are involved in normal growth, development and reproduction of cells, while secondary metabolites include antibiotics and other molecules with important ecological function.
+There are two kinds of metabolites, primary and secondary; primary are involved in normal growth and development/reproduction of cells, while secondary metabolites include antibiotics and other molecules with important ecological function.

 Metabolomics: The Study of Metabolites

 Metabolomics is the field of study that focuses on identifying and quantifying metabolites and their interactions.
-“Metabolites are considered to ‘act as spoken language, broadcasting signals from the genetic architecture and environment’ and therefore, metabolomics is considered to provide a direct ‘functional readout of the physiological state of an organism.“ By studying the metabolites in the human body researchers can get a more complete picture of diseases’ affect on the body.
+“Metabolites are considered to ‘act as spoken language, broadcasting signals from the genetic architecture and environment’ and therefore, metabolomics is considered to provide a direct ‘functional readout of the physiological state of an organism.“ By studying the metabolites in the human body researchers can get a more complete picture of diseases’ effect on the body.

 How it Relates to Genomics, Epigenetics and Proteomics